melowntech/vts-browser-unity-plugin/README.md

 The simplest way is to create a few symbolic/directory links on the filesystem for each Unity project.

+In all cases, make sure to configure the plugins in the Unity Inspector to only include them on the relevant platforms.

 ### On Windows

  - \<Unity Project\>/Assets/Vts -\> \<This Repository\>/src/Vts